-WCSQBO has provided volunteer assistance for Bicycle Safety Rodeos in local schools for the past 2 years.
+WCSQBO provided volunteer assistance for Bicycle Safety Rodeos sponsored by the Cooperative Extension elementary students in local schools.

 An essential part of WCSQBO’s mission is to promote Warren County as a “Destination for Bicyclists”.
 Earlier publications included: North Warren Brochure, first WCSQBO Brochure, and Warren County Bike Rides Maps.
 Current publications include: WCSQBO Cycling Guide and Maps and Mountain Biking and Off Road Trails in Warren County, New York.
 WCSQBO worked closely with A/GFTC to write the first Warren County Bicycling Route Master Plan.
 A second Master Plan was published last year.

 Each year articles, press releases, and “spot ads” are sent to local newspapers to promote bicycling and bicycling safety.
-Several promotional giveaways have been designed and distributed: “Rules of the Road” safety cards, refrigerator magnets, bumper stickers, Safe Riding stickers and 2015, 2016-2018 calendars.
+Promotional materials are distributed to encourage safe bicycling practices.